ysyk2021/the-reinvention-cycle-evolving-business-for-sustainable-success/src/chapter-6-1.md

-Chapter X: Importance of Measuring Progress and Performance
+Importance of Measuring Progress and Performance
 ===========================================================

 In this chapter, we explore the significance of measuring progress and performance in business.
 Monitoring and evaluating the performance of your organization is crucial for driving sustainable success.
 We discuss the key reasons why measuring progress is important and how it can contribute to the evolution of your business for long-term viability.